FluxML/Flux.jl/docs/src/guide/models/custom_layers.md

 Flux.@layer Affine trainable=(W,)
 ```

 There is a second, more severe, kind of restriction possible.
 This is not recommended, but is included here for completeness.
-Calling `Functors.@functor Affine (W,)` means that all no exploration of the model will ever visit the other fields: They will not be moved to the GPU by [`gpu`](@ref), and their precision will not be changed by `f32`.
+Calling `Functors.@functor Affine (W,)` means that no exploration of the model will ever visit the other fields: They will not be moved to the GPU by [`gpu`](@ref), and their precision will not be changed by `f32`.
 This requires the `struct` to have a corresponding constructor that accepts only `W` as an argument.

 ## Custom multiple input or output layer